axeltechtips/WMC/README.md

 Download the WMC Easy Install script in the releases section.
 Run the script as an administrator.
 Follow the on-screen instructions.
-Once the installation is complete, restart your computer.
+Once the installation is complete, you are ready to go.
 # Disclaimer:

 This script is provided as-is without any warranty or support.
 Use it at your own discretion.